Learning logic programs by discovering higher-order abstractions: Experiments

-\paragraph{Settings.} \hopper{} \cite{hopper} frames the ILP problem as a constraint satisfaction problem, where each solution represents a hypothesis (a program). \hopper{} returns an optimal solution (a solution with the minimal number of literals). \hopper{} uses types to restrict the hypothesis space (the set of all programs).
+\paragraph{Settings.} \hopper{} uses types to restrict the hypothesis space (the set of all programs).
 We use a bottom-up procedure to infer types for the abstractions discovered by \name{} from the types of the first-order BK.
 We set \hopper{} to use at most three abstractions in a program.
+We allow \hopper{} to use three threads.
+We use SWI-Prolog to execute the programs learned by \name{} and \hopper{}.
 We allow \name{} to discover abstractions with at most three higher-order variables. \name{} uses the CP-SAT solver \cite{ortools}.
+We use a c6a AWS instance with 32vCPU and 64GB of memory. \name{} uses a single CPU.

-\paragraph{Methods.} We measure the predictive accuracy and learning time of \hopper{} given a maximum learning time of 15 minutes per task.
-If \hopper{} does not terminate in this time limit, we take its best solution found so far.
+\paragraph{Method.} We measure the predictive accuracy (the proportion of correct predictions on test data) and learning time of \hopper{}.
+We use a maximum learning time of 15 minutes per task and return the best solution found by \hopper{} in this time limit.
 We use a timeout of 1 hour for \name{} and return the best refactoring found in this time limit.
 We repeat all the experiments 5 times and calculate the mean and standard error.
 The error bars in the figures and tables denote standard error.
 We rename the abstractions in the figures for clarity.
-We use a c6a AWS instance with 32vCPU and 64GB of memory. \name{} uses a single CPU.
-We allow \hopper{} to use three threads.